-A friend of mine had recently mentioned to me about the confusion between what is a debt consolidation loan and what is debt management.
+A friend of mine had recently mentioned to me the confusion between what is a debt consolidation loan and what is debt management.
 This didn’t really surprise me as many consumers, borrowers, debtors, etc, can be confused by the various loan products and banking/financial terms used today.
-Basically unless you are in the banking industry, or a debt adviser, you may not fully know the differences between these two very different options.
+Basically, unless you are in the banking industry or a debt adviser, you may not fully know the differences between these two very different options.

 This assistance can be in the form of a DMP/Debt Management Plan, or possibly an IVA/Individual Voluntary Arrangement.